jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Build and Run Project

-	- right click on build1.xml and select -> run as -> Ant build
+	- right click on build1.xml and select -> Run As -> Ant Build
-	- this should run and create the DITA XML output in the 'dita-output' directory
+	- this should run and re-create the DITA XML output in the 'dita-output' directory.
+There should be five DITA files, one parent Ditamap and 4 task files with the Ditamap at the root of the output folder with task files nested together in the sub folder 'dita'.
 	- more work to come on adding to the build file to do the second step

 Development was originally done in oXygen XML editor then ported to Eclipse.